 Finally, each of these model categories has been shown to satisfy the rectification axiom in existing results in the literature.
-For the case of symmetric spectra this appears in [48].
-For orthogonal spectra, this is in [34].
+For the case of symmetric spectra this appears in [Shi04].
+For orthogonal spectra, this is in [MMSS01].
 Thus, QCom-alg is Quillen equivalent to Com-alg.
-Since the unit of $\mathcal{D}$ is cofibrant, QCom is a $\Sigma$ -cofibrant operad weakly equivalent to Com, hence weakly equivalent to O. Since both O and O0 are O1 are O2 com-algebras, hence to O3 that O4 algebras are O4 QC0 algebras, hence to O6 com-algebras.
+Since the unit of \mathcal{D} is cofibrant, QCom is a Σ -cofibrant operad weakly equivalent to Com, hence weakly equivalent to O. Since both O and QCom are Σ -cofibrant, it follows from [Fre09] (Theorem 12.5.A) that O-algebras are Quillen equivalent to QCom-algebras, hence to Com-algebras.

 An analogous result is true for equivariant orthogonal spectra, but its proof would take us too far afield.
 It will be proven in a forthcoming paper with Javier Gutiérrez.
-The equivariant analogue of the rectification axiom (mentioned above Lemma 4.7) is proven to hold in [21], while rectification with a cofibrant $N{\infty}$ -operad is proven in the appendix of [7].
+The equivariant analogue of the rectification axiom (mentioned above Lemma 4.7) is proven to hold in [HHR15], while rectification with a cofibrant N{∞} -operad is proven in the appendix of [BH14].

 Corollary 4.9.
 Let M be the positive stable model structure on symmetric spectra or orthogonal spectra.
-Let O be an $E{\infty}$ -operad.
+Let O be an E{∞} -operad.
 Then O-alg is Quillen equivalent to Com-alg.

 Let M be orthogonal spectra with the positive stable model structure.
-Let O be an $E{\infty}$ -operad.
+Let O be an E{∞} -operad.
 Then O-alg is Quillen equivalent to Com-alg.

 Proof.
 For these examples commutative monoids inherit a model structure, but the strong commutative monoid axiom does not hold.
-A cofibration of commutative monoids whose domain is cofibrant in $\mathcal{M}$ only forgets to a positive flat cofibration in $\mathcal{M}$ and not a positive cofibration.
+A cofibration of commutative monoids whose domain is cofibrant in \mathcal{M} only forgets to a positive flat cofibration in \mathcal{M} and not a positive cofibration.
 However, the only place in the proof of Theorem 4.6 that we used the strong commutative monoid axiom was the step in which we applied the cube lemma.
 If we apply the cube lemma in the positive flat stable model structure then we prove that $X \to \phi^ \phi!
 X$ is a weak equivalence in the positive flat stable model structure.
 Thankfully, such maps are precisely the stable equivalences, so $X \to \phi^ \phi!
 X$ is a weak equivalence in the positive (non-flat) stable model structure as well.

-The rest of the hypotheses of Theorem 4.6 are satisfied, as can be seen in [34] and [21].
+The rest of the hypotheses of Theorem 4.6 are satisfied, as can be seen in [MMSS01] and [HHR15].
 The rectification axiom in the positive (non-flat) stable model structure is implied by the rectification axiom in the positive flat stable model structure, since the weak equivalences agree and every positive cofibrant X is positive flat cofibrant.
 So the corollary now follows from the proof of Theorem 4.6 using the argument of the preceding paragraph to prove that $X \to \phi^ \phi!
 X$ is a weak equivalence.

 Corollary 4.10.
 Let k be a field of characteristic zero.
-Then the category of commutative differential graded algebras over k is Quillen equivalent to the category of $E{\infty}$ -algebras.
+Then the category of commutative differential graded algebras over k is Quillen equivalent to the category of E{∞} -algebras.

 Proof.
 The model category $\mathcal{M} = Ch(k)$ satisfies the strong commutative monoid axiom, as will be shown in Section 5 below.
-It satisfies the monoid axiom (see [45]), has domains of the generating cofibrations cofibrant, and has all objects small (see [25]), and satisfies the rectification axiom (see [39]).
+It satisfies the monoid axiom (see [SS00]), has domains of the generating cofibrations cofibrant, and has all objects small (see [Hov99]), and satisfies the rectification axiom (see [Qui69]).